 How is the Flu Vaccine administered?

-Before receiving a flu shot you should know how it should be administered.
-The CDC offers guidelines as to how vaccines should be administered.
 Most flu shots are administered intramuscularly, through the skin, underneath the fatty tissue and into the muscle tissue.
-All intramuscular flu shots should be injected at a 90-degree angle into the deltoid muscle – which is the upper arm.
+All intramuscular flu shots should be injected at a 90-degree angle into the deltoid muscle.
 If an intramuscular flu shot is injected incorrectly, it can result in a serious shoulder injury.

 Intranasal flu vaccines should be administered by having the recipient tilt their head back at a 45-degree angle so that the vaccine can be sprayed into the recipient’s nostril.